joekelly211/masfi/README.md

 - 3_features_topo: Feature engineering for topographic metrics.
 - 4_datasets: Spatial and temporal matching of targets and features.
 - 5_models: XGBoost model optimisation and validation, with SHAP feature interpretation
-- 6_scenarios: Historic and alternate scenario creation with simple prediction outputs
+- 6_scenarios: Historic and alternative scenario creation with simple prediction outputs
 - 7_uncertainty: Scenario prediction using a multi-model Monte Carlo approach, with outputs including mean and uncertainty
 - 8_differences: Calculations of disturbance and intactness using differences between scenarios
 - 9_statistics: Area-based statistics using uploaded polygons, with Sankey diagrams visualising changes attributable to disturbance.